pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_configure_cells_url/1_manage_sites.md

 ### Local network example

 Let's imagine you want to make your Cells accessible for everybody in your local network via the mypydio.local address.
-You already have your local DNS and port fowarding ready so that the incoming traffic redirects to the Cells server on port 8080.
+You already have your local DNS and port forwarding ready so that the incoming traffic redirects to the Cells server on port 8080.
 You've also generated a certificate, locally trusted.

 We indicate all this to Cells using the command and the following parameters: